Emil Jakob Schindler: Musical pastimes and marriage

 Her professional career proved to be very short-lived.
 After six performances in the title role of Die Wallfahrt der Königin (The Queen's Pilgrimage) a comic opera by Josef Forster, she suddenly retired, either because Schindler strongly opposed her public appearances out of jealousy or because she was pregnant.

 They were married in 1879 and, a month later, appeared together for the first and last time in another work by Mögele, the operetta Ritter Toggenburg.
 In August of that year, Anna gave birth to Alma Magaretha Maria, who would later become famous as Alma Mahler.
 A second daughter, Margaretha Julie (Grete), was born a year later.
-She led a less fortunate life and, in 1942, died at a mental hospital in Großschweidnitz.
+She was married to painter Wilhelm Legler, by whom she had a child.
+She led a less fortunate life and, in 1942, died at a mental hospital in Großschweidnitz, murdered by the Nazis.

 Infidelity allegations

 Shortly after Alma's birth, Anna was suspected of having an affair with the painter, Julius Victor Berger.
 Two years after Grete's birth, she was accused of carrying on another affair with Carl Moll, one of her husband's students.
 Schindler kept a diary in those years which is preserved in part by the Austrian National Library.
 Extracts were also published in a book by Moll (Emil Jakob Schindler, Vienna 1930).
 In an entry of 15 October 1879, 1½ months after Alma's birth, Schindler complained that his joy at the birth was tempered by "separation" from his wife.
 This was apparently resolved but, in an unpublished manuscript by Alma, Der schimmernde Weg (The Shimmering Road) she claims that Berger was Grete's real father.
 However, the facts in the case are confusing, and no conclusion has been reached.

 Many explanations have been proposed as to why she never had any more children with Schindler because, after his death, she married Moll and gave birth to another daughter (Maria) at the age of 42.